 Almost all of Burning Man's revenue comes from tickets purchased by participants.
 There are other forms of income as well, including merchandise sales (calendars, t-shirts, movies, posters, etc.), but these are nominal at best, and represent only a tiny fraction of Burning Man's total income -- and Burning Man does not accept sponsorships.

 People often claim (or complain) that Burning Man's ticket price is too high.
 To give some perspective, here's a price comparison, based on data from 2013.
 We've compared ticket prices to other "comparable" events.
-These events come closest in terms of scope and scale, but still don't come anywhere close to the Burning Man experience, particularly given the fact that Black Rock City is a fully-functioning metropolis for nearly 60,000 people, constructed in the middle of the remote desert (the cost of which increases yearly):
+These events come closest in terms of scope and scale, but still don't come anywhere close to the Burning Man experience, particularly given the fact that Black Rock City is a fully-functioning metropolis for around 70,000 people, constructed in the middle of the remote desert (the cost of which increases yearly):

 Event Prices 2013:

 Electric Daisy Carnival (3 days): $289.00 + fees

 Coachella (4 days): $349 + $85 car camping

 Glastonbury (5 days): $333.19 + $40 car parking + fees

 It should be noted that we also offer 4,000 scholarship and low income tickets (at $190 each) for those able to show proof of financial hardship, in order to provide less expensive tickets for those in need.

 Also notable for this comparison is the fact that Burning Man doesn't charge for RVs (whereas some festivals do), nor do we take (and therefore don't profit from) corporate sponsorships or vendor fees, unlike major festivals, which represent a large source of their income.
 On the other hand, Burning Man doesn't pay for the publicity, marketing, advertising, or performers that they do.